African Ludo Board Game

 Ludo is a strategy board game for two to four players, in which the players race their four tokens from start to finish according to the rolls of a single die.
 Like other cross and circle games, Ludo is derived from the Indian game Pachisi, but simpler.
 The game and its variations are popular in many countries and under various names.

-- 1 Ludo board game (may come in brown or white wood); images and characters may vary
+- 1 Ludo board game (may come in yellow or white wood); images and characters may vary–based on availability

 - 16 token pieces (4 red, 4 blue, 4 yellow, 4 green)